miielab/miienlp/examples/weat_example.md

 ```

-For running the same WEAT analysis test on a different book collection and saving the output to the same JSON file, change `model_directory` to the folder containing that other book collection (the model_directory can be changed as often as needed - if nothing else is changed, WEAT will run the same test and save the results to the same JSON output file).
+For running the same WEAT analysis test on a different folder and saving the output to the same JSON file, change `model_directory` to the folder containing that other files (the model_directory can be changed as often as needed - if nothing else is changed, WEAT will run the same test and save the results to the same JSON output file).
 To run a completely new WEAT analysis test, make sure to delete the TEMP file that was generated in the output directory.

 ## [clean.csv](https://github.com/miielab/miienlp/blob/main/examples/test_data/clean.csv) file input explanation